kb-dk/provide-dod-info/README.md

   out_file_name:: $ The name of the excel-file with data extracted from Alma (must have .xlsx extension) corpus_orig_dir:: $ The directory where the original pdf-files are placed
   cut_year: $ Only files with Publish date older than this will be handled (140 years: e.g in 2021 it must be 1881)
-  out_dir: $ The directory where the ouput-files will be placed
+  out_dir: $ The directory where the zipped ouput-files will be placed
   alma_sru_search: https://kbdk-kgl.alma.exlibrisgroup.com/view/sru/45KBDK_KGL?version=1.2&operation=searchRetrieve&

 ```